Gated – Gateway Routing Daemon: A Comprehensive Technical Guide

 # OSPF configuration (external interface)

-protocol ospf {
+ospf yes {

 interface eth1 {